Eunjung Yeo 여은정 /ɨnd͡zʌŋ jʌ/

 Welcome!

 My name is Eunjung Yeo.
-I am currently a visiting scholar at SALT Lab, in the Department of Computer Science at the University of Texas at Austin, advised by Prof. David Harwath.
+I am currently a Postdoctoral Fellow at SALT Lab, in the Department of Computer Science at the University of Texas at Austin, advised by Prof. David Harwath.
 I received my M.A. and Ph.D. in Linguistics from Seoul National University, where I worked in the Spoken Language Processing Lab.
 Before that, I completed my bachelor’s degree in Korean Language and Literature, with a double major in Psychology, at Yonsei University.

 I was previously a visiting scholar at ChangeLing Lab in the Language Technologies Institute at Carnegie Mellon University, advised by Prof. David Mortensen, with whom I maintain strong research collaborations.
 I also collaborate closely with Prof. Julie Liss and Prof. Visar Berisha at Arizona State University.